Multiple Testing of Linear Forms for Noisy Matrix Completion

-Popularized by the Netflix prize \citep{bennett2007netflix}, matrix completion techniques have emerged as an essential tool for large-scale collaborative-filtering-based recommender systems.
-See, e.g., \cite{resnick1997recommender,schafer2007collaborative, koren2009matrix, davidson2010youtube, mcauley2013hidden,das2017survey}.
+Popularized by the Netflix prize \citep{bennett2007netflix}, matrix completion techniques have emerged as an essential tool for large-scale collaborative-filtering-based recommender systems \citep{schafer2007collaborative}.
 Consider, more specifically, representing the ratings of $d_1$ users on $d_2$ products/items by a $d_1\times d_2$ matrix.
 For all practical purposes, both $d_1$ and $d_2$ can be very large yet only a rather small number of the entries can be observed.
 The idea is that if the interaction between users and products can be approximately captured by a handful of latent user-specific and product-specific characteristics, then it is possible to infer the whole user-item rating matrix from these sparsely observed entries, and hence recommend products to users who may be genuinely interested in them.
-Since the pioneering works of \cite{candes2009power,candes2010matrix,candes2012exact}, a lot of impressive progress has been made to make these techniques more accurate and scalable, and to better understand the statistical and computational underpinnings of the problem.
-See, e.g., \cite{cai2010singular,keshavan2010matrix,recht2010guaranteed,gross2011recovering,koltchinskii2011nuclear,liu2011universal,negahban2011estimation,rohde2011estimation,tsybakov2011nuclear,negahban2012restricted, sun2012calibrated, klopp2014noisy,cai2015rop,cai2016matrix,gao2016optimal}, among numerous others.